1. How many members does Or Ami have?

 12. Do you have a Sisterhood or Brotherhood?

 We do not have a Sisterhood or Brotherhood, but we do provide many opportunities for socializing and community service, which are the main things that Sisterhoods and Brotherhoods do.
-For example, we have a group that meets to socialize at pubs called Beer Ami, as well as a Book Club, and many fun social events throughout the year.
+For example, we have a group that meets to socialize at pubs called Beer Ami, as well as a book club, new crafting group, and many fun social events throughout the year.
 If you are interested in community service, you can find a number of ways to get involved with our Social Action Committee.

 13. Do you have a synagogue choir?